ryandrewjohnson/react-localize-redux/README.md

   </div>
 );

-export default localize()(Greeting);
+// decorate your component with localize export default localize()(Greeting);
 ```

 ### Set local translations

-In addtion to `global` translations you can add additional ones called `local` translations.
+In addtion to `global` translations you can also include translations specific to your component called `local` translations.
-These can be added to your redux store by dispatching the `setLocalTranslations` action.
+Similar to global translations `local` transaltions are added using an action creator `setLocalTranslations`.

 Assuming we have a component called `WelcomeView` with translations specific to it stored in a file named `welcome.locale.json`.